plone/documentation/develop/plone/content/importexport.rst

 Zope 2 import / export
 --------------------------

-Zope 2 can import/export parts of the site in .zexp format which is basically a Python pickle data of the exported objects.
-Data is raw dump of Python internal data structures which means that the source and the target Plone versions must be compatible regarding the data e.g. no export from Plone 3 to Plone 4.
+Zope 2 can import/export parts of the site in .zexp format.
+This is basically Python pickle data of the exported objects.
+The data is a raw dump of Python internal data structures, which means that the source and the target Plone versions must be compatible.
+For example, a export from Plone 3 to Plone 4 is not possible.

-To export a folder from a site to another do
+To export objects from a site to another, do the following:

-* Go to Zope Management Interface root
+* In the Zope Management Interface, navigate to the Folder, which holds the object to be exported.

-* Checkbox a folder
+* Tick the checkbox for a object to be exported.

-* Press *Import / Export*
+* Click *Import / Export*

-* Export as .zexp
+* Export as .zexp.

-* Zope 2 will tell you the path where .zexp was created on the server
+* Zope 2 will tell you the path where .zexp was created on the server.

-* Zope .zexp to *youranothersite*/var/instance folder
+* Zope .zexp to *youranothersite*/var/instance/import folder

 * Go to ZMI root of your another site